Subject list :

 Anyway, we fabricated the test rig shown in the picture and checked how much torque we could put on the nuts before the box section bent and/or crushed.
 As an aside, to do this I had to bring my old torque wrench from home, but was it accurate ?
 It read 20% high by the way.

 The 0.8mm box section crushed at less than the minimum 12lb/ft setting on the torque wrench, so we tried 1.5mm wall thickness next.
 That wouldn’t crush or bend even at 30lb/ft torque (though the gap was only 5mm, see adjoining picture).
 At that torque it was not only getting hard to hold the rig, but the wood post section was getting crushed as well.
-Even more significantly, the pole was being crushed as well despite the fact it was "heavy duty 2.0mm wall thickness.
+Even more significantly, the pole was being crushed despite the fact it was "heavy duty" 2.0mm wall thickness.
 So, why, we asked ourselves, would anyone need to go to any higher torque than this ?
 So we stopped at that, but, just to be sure, we decided to stock 2.0mm wall thickness anyway !

 The pole was crushing before the box section alloy, and that’s a two inch pole of 2.0mm wall thickness !